 As shown in the chapter on Heaven and Hell, these are not places, with a devil in charge of evil at one end, and a God in charge of good at the other.
 This would be a duality of authority, and would mean that the oneness and infinity of God would be destroyed.
 This would be contrary to science and reason.
 It is necessary to understand these truths symbolically.

 Man’s failure to understand that these truths are figurative, and his rigid insistence upon their literal interpretation, have led to the weakening and discredit of religion.
 To maintain that the resurrection of Christ was unique and solely a miracle of Christ, leads to grave problems, for we shall see that the symbol of the bodily resurrection is not limited to Jesus and to Christianity.
-Although Alexander Cruden, in his unabridged Concordance of the Bible, stated that, “The resurrection is a doctrine unknown to the wisest heathens, and peculiar to the gospel,” we find that similar (24) phenomena have been attributed to many gods in the Mediterranean area.
+Although Alexander Cruden, in his unabridged Concordance of the Bible, stated that, “The resurrection is a doctrine unknown to the wisest heathens, and peculiar to the gospel”, we find that similar (24) phenomena have been attributed to many gods in the Mediterranean area.
 Some of these resurrection stories date back to nearly 3,000 years before Christ.
 These tales of the death and resurrection of the gods were commonly known, until they were suppressed by force in the fourth century of the Christian era.

 Among the gods who performed this miracle of death and resurrection were: Mithra, Dionysus, Osiris, Attis, Persephone, Eurydice, and Aphrodite.
 The Feast of Saturnalia in which a mock king is slain as an atoning sacrifice for the people was one of the most thoroughly enjoyed spectacles.